asensei/docker-sshd/README.md

 #### Use authorized keys

-In order to use your SSH key, simply mount them to:
+In order to use your SSH keys, simply mount them to:
 ```
 /root/.ssh/authorized_keys
 ```